All your Ireland notary questions answered

 How much does notarisation cost?

-We are happy to review your documents in advance to give a specific fixed fee quote so you know exactly what to expect in advance.
+• We are happy to review your documents in advance at no charge and to give a specific fixed fee quote so you know exactly what to expect in advance.
+Please feel free to email your documents in confidence if you would like to avail of a specific fee quote.

 What is legalisation?